-My Polling Place
+CR My Polling Place

-The county Board of Registrars sends a certificate of registration to each voter that includes the address of that voter's polling place.
+The county Board of Registrars sends a voter information card to each voter that includes the address of that voter's polling place.
 A voter who has not received this card should contact the local Board of Registrars for information on his or her polling place.
 A voter can also verify where he or she votes on the Secretary of State's website at alabamavotes.gov.
 For municipal elections, check with the City Clerk.

-R Polling Place Hours
+CR Polling Place Hours